Bleeding and spotting from the vagina during pregnancy

 - An internal exam by your health care provider

-- Problems with the cervix, like an infection or cervical insufficiency.
+- Problems with the cervix, like an infection, growths, inflammation or cervical insufficiency.
 This is when a woman’s cervix opens too early.
+Inflammation of the cervix is when it may be painful, swollen, red or irritated.

 Bleeding or spotting later in pregnancy may be a sign of a serious problem, like: